How to Make Tamales de Masa—Costa Rica’s Holy Week Favorite

 Holy Week is a time to slow down, reflect, and spend time with family.
 These tamales take a little bit of time because you make them on the stovetop and then bake them, so the slow, lazy Holy Week is a great time to make them.

 It’s also good to know that tamales de masa are baked, not boiled.
 They aren’t wrapped in banana leaves, and they are sweet rather than savory.
-The recipe does use masa dough, but milk and cheese are added for a smooth texture resembling an overboiled pudding.
+The recipe uses masa dough, but milk and cheese are added for a smooth texture that resembles an overboiled pudding.
 You then bake the masa and serve it warm.

 Other popular Holy Week recipes from Costa Rica: